woodsonmiles/dotfiles/README.md

 This project is made to work with GNU stow.
 This allows for easy and effective dotfile version tracking and management.

-Stow can be installed from most package managers
+Stow can be installed from most package managers e.g.

-`apt install stow`

-`dnf install stow`
+`apt install stow` or `dnf install stow`

 For further installation guidance see this [guide](https://linuxconfig.org/how-to-use-gnu-stow-to-manage-programs-installed-from-source-and-dotfiles) from LinuxConfig.org.
 For usage of stow see the [Using](#using) section below.